QuickBlox/QMChatViewController-ios/README.md

 # QMChatViewController
 An elegant ready-to-go chat view controller for iOS chat applications that use Quickblox communication backend.

+#Features
+- Ready-to-go chat view controller with a set of cells.
+- Automatic cell size calculation.
+- UI customisation  for chat cells.
+- Flexibility in improving and extending functionality.
+- Easy to connect with Quickblox.
+- Optimised and performant.
+- Supports portrait and landscape orientations.
+- Auto Layout inside.

 # Screenshots
 ![](Screenshots/screenshot1.png) &nbsp;&nbsp; ![](Screenshots/screenshot3.png)&nbsp;&nbsp;